Salmansaif/updeal/README.md

 # updeal
-A daily deals app work in progress app, would love to see contributions.
+A daily deals app built with django.

+> Work in progress, would love to see contributions.